-A burn victim injured by a fire that was caused by the negligence of another has legal rights in Washington State.
-Although laws are different from state to state, and legal rights may vary by jurisdiction, burn victims can generally make a claim for damages against a negligent person or company and may recover financial compensation for medical treatment, medical bills, lost wages, other economic damages and non-economic damages such as pain and suffering, loss of consortium, etc. In many, but not all, cases litigation may necessary and thus victims must file a burn injury lawsuit against the responsible parties.
-Based upon the cause of the fire and the specific nature of the burn injuries, the settlements and jury verdicts in these types of cases are often significant.
+A burn victim injured by a fire that was caused by the negligence of another has legal rights in Washington state.
+Although laws are different from state to state, and legal rights may vary by jurisdiction, burn victims can generally make a claim for damages against a negligent person or company and may recover financial compensation for medical treatment, lost wages, other economic damages and non-economic damages such as pain and suffering, loss of consortium, etc.

 Not every burn accident victim needs the assistance of a lawyer.
 For those that choose to hire an attorney, a lawsuit is not always necessary.
 More often than not attorneys are able to negotiate settlements for their burn injury clients without ever litigating the case.